How to Use and Accept a Resale Certificate

 In many cases, your vendor will provide you with a form to fill out before making a purchase for resale.
 You can also present the Multijurisdictional Uniform Sales & Use Tax Resale Certificate in the 36 states that currently accept this form.

-When to Use a Resale certificate
+When to Use a Resale Certificate

-Retailers are allowed to buy items tax free when doing the following:
+Retailers are allowed to buy items tax-free when doing the following:

 - Reselling the items (and collecting sales tax on that transaction)